 Eventually she would guide him to the room where he would spend the night and quietly slip away as soon as the oiran arrived.
 As attending to a guest in this way was a lot of work, it was called mawasu (廻) from the kanji for moving around.

 The guest returned to the hikitejaya in the morning and paid his bill there, not at the brothel.
 On the 14th and 30th of the month, hikitejaya went to the brothels to pay off their accounts.

-See prostitution (right column) for more images of red light districts and the people that worked there.
+See prostitution in the THEMES menu for more images of red light districts and the people that worked there.

-As it is unclear at which brothel this photo was shot, the Google Map below shows the location of the former entrance gate, the Omon (大門), located in current-day Senzoku 4-chome, Taito-ku (台東区千束4丁目).
+As it is unclear at which brothel this photo was shot, the Current Map shows the location of the former entrance gate, the Omon (大門), located in current-day Senzoku 4-chome, Taito-ku (台東区千束4丁目).

 1 De Becker, J. E. (1899).
 The Nightless City or the History of the Yoshiwara Yukwaku.
 Max Nössler & Co.